ROCm/rocprofiler/README.md

   - PERFCOUNTERS_COL_PERIOD=0x3 // Multiplier period for counter collection [0~31].
 0=fastest (usually once every 16 cycles).
 GFX9 only.
 Counters will be shown in a graph over time in the browser UI.
   - PERFCOUNTER=counter_name // Add a SQ counter to be collected with ATT; period defined by PERFCOUNTERS_COL_PERIOD.
 GFX9 only.
   - BUFFER_SIZE=[size] // Sets size of the ATT buffer collection, per dispatch, in megabytes (shared among all shader engines).
+  - By default, kernel names are truncated for ATT.To disable, please see the kernel name truncation section below.

 ## Tests